ArnauDjango/React-Native-Ubuntu/README.md

 export PATH=$PATH:$ANDROID_HOME/tools/bin
 export PATH=$PATH:$ANDROID_HOME/platform-tools
 ```
-and write "source ~/.bachrc" for update this
+and write "source ~/.bachrc" for update
-you can test so you path work with this command 'echo $PATH'
+you can test your paths working with command 'echo $PATH'

-now you need a **create react project**
+now you need a **create react native project**

 example:
 ```